taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 }
 ```

 1. Retrieves both the lock and the pointer for the `i`-th cell.
 Note that the pointer width is assumed to be 8-byte wide.
-Locks are simple 64-bit integers.
-According to the layout, there are `max_num_elements` number of locks, followed by `max_num_elements` number of pointer to cells.
+Locks are simply 64-bit integers.
+According to the layout, there are `max_num_elements` number of locks, followed by `max_num_elements` number of pointers to cells.
 2. Checks whether the content of `data_ptr` is `nullptr` without any locking.
 This is the classical [double-checked locking](https://en.wikipedia.org/wiki/Double-checked_locking) pattern.
 3. If 2 is true, pick one thread within a CUDA warp to acquire the lock.
 This is a small optimization to prevent lock contention.
 4. The winning thread tries to acquire the lock using [`locked_task`](https://github.com/taichi-dev/taichi/blob/master/taichi/runtime/llvm/locked_task.h).